theme-standard/spec/spec.md

 ### Reserved Properties

-Reserved properties are `style`, `styles` and `classes`.
+Reserved properties are `styles` and `classes`.
 It is allowed to use all of them in one Theme.

 ### Options